ItsDrike/PyGameTemplate/LICENSING.md

 In case the license full-text needs to be included (there's no SPDX identifier)

-Legally, this isn't necessary, but after all files are listed under their respective license in ther respective copyright/source group, there will be a section linking each mentioned copyright/source group with the original author.
+Legally, this isn't necessary, but after all files are listed under their respective license in their respective copyright/source group, there will be a section linking each mentioned copyright/source group with the original author.
 This can be done via a link to author's page on github/gitlab/bitbucket or other similar service, or by including their email.
-In case the source is annonymous, it can either be ommited.
+In case the source is anonymous, it can either be omitted.
 For example:

 ```
 Applies to:
   - Copyright (c) 2020 John Doe